Ten Benefits to Sending Your Child to Space Camp

 At the U.S. Space & Rocket Center in Huntsville, Alabama, kids ages 9-18 can take part in Space Camp.
 If you are an adult yearning to go to Mars, opportunities for adults (and their families) are also available.

-Our son had a long term interest in going to Space Camp.
+Our son had a long term interest in going to Space Academy.
 After a move to Nashville, TN, we were within an easy drive of “Rocket City” and thus, we soon found ourselves making the drive to One Tranquility Base.

 Making Friends with Kids from around the World

-Boasting attendees from all 50 states and more than 60 foreign countries, your child will certainly get to meet a diverse group of peers with like-minded dreams.
+Boasting attendees from all 50 states and more than 60 foreign countries, your child will certainly meet a diverse group of peers with like-minded dreams.
 This exciting aspect of Space Academy enriched his experience — both during and after camp.

 Investment in your Child’s Future